Domain vs Hosting: Definition and Differences

 - sTLDs (Sponsored Top-Level Domains).
 These domains are restricted to certain organizations and groups.
 Common examples include .gov for governmental sites, .edu for educational institutions, and .post for postal services.

 - ccTLDs (Country Code Top-Level Domains).
-Notes a certain part of territory or location under ISO codes.
-For example, .us for USA, .in for India, .es for Spain, and .id for Indonesia.
+It notes a certain part of the territory or location under the ISO codes.
+For example, .us for USA, .in for India, .es for Spain, .id for Indonesia, and .co.uk for United Kingdom.

-There are many more extensions to choose from that are not listed here.
+You can see that you can get a cheap domain registration with as little as $0.99.
+The offer includes some relatively new domain name extensions, such us .online, .shop, or .tech domains.
+There are many more extensions to choose from that are not listed here, such as .site and .store domains.
 To check out whether the extensions you want are available, simply access our domain name checker.
 You might also want to check out some of the options to get a free web domain.

 Once you find a suitable option, it is time to register it.
 To register a domain name with Hostinger, click on the Add to Cart button next to your chosen domain.